intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Architecture/Storage.md

 - **nearline** - The _nearline_ data is typically held in cloud storage or other file system, and contains _rerference_ data for customers, suppliers, personnel, sites, products and services.<br><br>This dataset is expected to change very infrequently.
 Data is inserted and updated through Apps and the web tier when a transaction is completed, or periodically (e.g. twice a day) through a batch data file exported from stand-alone systems, such as the ERP system.<br><br>The reference data is stored as sheets or JSON documents.<br>

-- **graph** - The _graph_ dataset contains graph-like information about _customer_ and _operations_ entities and their relationships, such as the sales and service network.<br><br>The dataset is materialised from content and links held in sheets.
-The data is stored in the same wide-column database cluster used for _reporting_ data.<br><br> _graph_ data is retrieved using graph query language in the **Sales portal** implementation.
+- **graph** - The _graph_ repository contains traversible relationships among _customer_ and _operations_ entities, such as the sales and service network.
+The underlying storage for the _graph_ repository is provided by the same wide-column database cluster used for _reporting_ data.<br><br>_graph_ data is retrieved using graph query language in the **Sales portal** implementation.

+- **edge** - The _edge_ repository is primarily intended as a transient store for edge data collection and edge stream processing.<br><br>It also provides connection buffering by queuing and retrying messages which can not be delivered due to connectivity loss or outage at the receiving end of the connection.<br><br>A suitable repository would be an in-memory (in-process) database such as _SQLLite_ or a lightweight key-value store such as _Redis_.

 ---